 In August 2018, the Financial Accounting Standards Board issued Accounting Standards Update 2018-13 ("ASU 2018-13") "Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 This guidance modifies the disclosure requirements on fair value measurements in ASC Topic 820, by eliminating, amending, and adding certain disclosure requirements.
 ASU 2018-13 is effective for financial statements issued for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 Early adoption is permitted for any period for which financial statements have not yet been issued or have not yet been made available for issuance.
-The Company is currently evaluating the impact, if any, of adopting this ASU on our financial statements.
+The Company expects that the adoption of this guidance will not have a material impact on the Company's financial position, result of operations or cash flows.